soemyatmyat/trade-journal-frontend/README.md

 - [ ] Revisit the codes and look for component abstraction implementation (vue specific)
 - [X] Integrate with open-insider-trades for SEC Form 4 insider trading data
   - [X] Add methods to get a new token with the refresh_token in httpOnly Cookie and csrf_token

+## Iteration 0.4
+- [X] Update Indexed Data for caching the ticker information (we only query once a day for the ticker's current price, and only if necessary)
+- [X] Added refresh token authentication with backend

 ## Credits
 - Ready-made Components: [PrimeVue](https://primevue.org/)